Education Research Current Organisation and Cooperation NL

 Something went wrong with processing the request.

-Design your course with ChatGPT in 5 steps
+Design your course with ChatGPT or MS Copilot in 5 steps

-Step 1: first fully understand what ChatGPT is
+Step 1: first fully understand what generative AI is

-To take full advantage of ChatGPT, it is important to understand what the tool is and how it works.
+To take full advantage of ChatGPT or Microsoft Copilot, it is important to understand what the tool is and how it works.
 AI supports us in all sorts of things in everyday life.
 From the algorithms in Netflix, to automatically enhancing a photo on your smartphone.
 Generative AI is a separate branch that can create new content such as text, images, audio and video.
-ChatGPT is one such generative AI in the form of a chatbot.
+ChatGPT and Microsoft Copilot are such generative AI systems in the form of a chatbot.
 It is an advanced language model trained on a dataset of internet information.
-If you give ChatGPT an assignment, the tool answers your questions, writes an essay and can also support you in your teaching practice.
+If you give the chatbot an assignment, the tool answers your questions, writes an essay and can also support you in your teaching practice.
 Such an assignment is also called a prompt.
-The best way to get to know ChatGPT is to simply try it.
+The best way to get to know chatbots is to simply try it.

 Step 2: write clear and specific prompts

-The quality of ChatGPT's answer depends greatly on how you wrote your prompt.
-The more information and context you provide to ChatGPT in your prompt, the better the AI tailors the answer to your situation.
+The quality of a chatbot's answer depends greatly on how you wrote your prompt.
+The more information and context you provide to the chatbot in your prompt, the better the AI tailors the answer to your situation.
 For example, look at the difference between these two prompts:

 1. Make a biology assignment on DNA